 On June 1, 2011, the Company acquired the assets of Truckcenter.com, LLC.
 (TC) for approximately \$15,989,000.
-The acquisition price includes an upfront cash payment of \$9,000,000 and an earn-out payment.
+The acquisition price included an upfront cash payment of \$9,000,000 and an earn-out payment.
 Under the terms of the agreement, the earn-out is based on EBITDA earned by TC during the trailing 12 months ending August 31, 2012, and the revenue earned by TC during each of the two 12 month periods after the closing date of the acquisition through May 31, 2013.
-The Company's estimate of the fair value of the earn-out as of September 30, 2011 was \$6,989,000 out of a possible total earn out payment of \$9,000,000.
-TC is a leading marketplace for the sale of idle, surplus and used fleet and transportation equipment.
-TC conducts sales of client assets on a consignment basis.
-The Company incurred \$246,000 of acquisition costs which were expensed as incurred.
-The operating results of TC have been included in the consolidated financial statements from the date of acquisition.
+The Company estimated the fair value of the earn-out as of September 30, 2011 to be \$6,989,000 out of a possible total earn out payment of \$9,000,000.
+During 2012, based upon revised projections, the Company determined that the fair value of the earn-out was zero and reversed the liability of \$6,989,000 with a corresponding reduction (credit) in the Acquisition costs line in the Consolidated Statement of Operations.

-Goodwill was created as part of the acquisition as the Company acquired an experienced and knowledgeable workforce.
+Goodwill, which is deductible for tax purposes due to the asset purchase structure, was created as part of the acquisition as the Company acquired an experienced and knowledgeable workforce.
 The purchase consideration was allocated to acquired tangible assets, identifiable intangible assets, and liabilities assumed at fair value and goodwill as follows:

 Consideration Amount

 (in thousands)

 Current assets \$ 239

 Goodwill 14,167

 Brand assets 623

 Intangible technology assets 250

 Covenants not to compete 700

-Property and equipment 48
+Property and equipment

 Current liabilities (38)

 Total consideration \$15,989